Requesting Prayer and Visitation

 The success of Pastoral Care rests upon the commitment of team members and upon pastoral concerns being communicated to us.
 If you, or someone you know, desires personal prayer, home communion, ministration to the sick or the dying, or would simply benefit from a visit by someone on the Pastoral Care Team, please contact church.
 You may also request to have someone added to the prayer list by clicking this button and filling out the form:

-Participants are asked to arrive 15 minutes before their FIRST class to fill out insurance waivers, ask questions, and discuss any health concerns or particular areas of the body they would like to focus on in class.
-Classes cost $4 -$10, sliding scale.
 You will need to wear comfortable clothing.
-While yoga mats are welcome, the only equipment you will need are two large towels, a hand towel, and a bottle of water.
+While yoga mats are welcome, the only equipment you will need are a towel and a bottle of water.
 We have yoga mats to borrow.

 Meals in Motion